Sakshi09wal/Linear-Regression-and-Multiple-Regression-using-R/README.md

-# :Trophy: Linear Regression/Multiple Linear Regression in R using AutoMPG dataset Project :trophy:
+# :trophy: Linear Regression/Multiple Linear Regression in R using AutoMPG dataset Project :trophy:

 ## About dataset